The ‘Needs to Know’

 The main feature of this site though remains the impressive Dovecot…

-This dovecot probably dates from the 17th century – loved finding it & Northamptonshire never fails to throw up new treasures!!
+This dovecot probably dates from the 17th century.
+It’s a great find & Northamptonshire never fails to throw up new treasures!!

-7. As the pub’s not yet open let’s head back through the courtyard & continue along the main street which now becomes the High Street & we now enter a fabulous market square
+7. As the pub’s not yet open we head back through the courtyard & continue along the main street which now becomes the High Street & enter a beautiful market square

-9. Let’s have a look around this area.
-If we wanted to we could turn up the alley & visit the church but we’ll save that until later
+9. If we wanted to we could turn up the alley & visit the church, but we’ll save that until later

 Over the road is a great looking B&B called The Old House for anyone that’s visiting & fancies staying in the area